repoalpha/C-face-and-eye-detector/README.md

 # C++ Face and eye Detector

 This tutorial is for the person who hasn’t a clue about C++ and wants to get something as sophisticated as face recognition working.
 On the surface it would seem not an easy task given we are involving OPENCV, an open source library, as well C++.
 But is it that hard? lets see, follow on.

+## Requirements and dependencies

 Firstly you will need to install OPENCV on Mac OSX, Ubuntu or your Raspberry Pi or even Windows.
 Installing OPENCV can be a big ask for a novice.